busranurok/IncomeExpenseAccount/IncomeExpenseAccountt/Readme.txt

 I developed this app for calculate home budget.
-I used Entity Framework for ORM and MVC for backend.
-I tried to use n-tier architechture.
+With using Entity Framework for ORM and MVC for backend.
+I tried to use n-tier architechture(Entity-Business-DataAccess) and for SOA supporting with ASP .Net WebApi(Restfull).
 I hope it will be usefull.